Wills, Trusts & Probate

 Frequently Asked Questions About DNR Orders in Fairview

-How do I create a DNR order in Fairview?
+How do I create a DNR order in California?

 Can I change or revoke my DNR order?

-What is the difference between a DNR order and an advance healthcare directive?
+How is a DNR different from an advance healthcare directive?

-Who should I inform about my DNR order?
+Who should I tell about my DNR order?

-Is a DNR order valid outside the hospital?
+Will a DNR order be honored outside the hospital?

-Can a DNR order be part of my estate plan?
+Should a DNR be part of my estate plan?

-What happens if I don't have a DNR order?
+What happens if I do not have a DNR order?

 Can family members override my DNR order?

-How often should I review my DNR and healthcare documents?
+How often should I review my DNR order?